 Be sure you read The Dresden Plate Quilt Pattern and it's History before starting your quilt.
 You will find making this quilt will be more meaningful and fun once you know the pattern's background.

 Use your favorite applique method.
-If you are fusing the applique cut on the inner template line.
-All others cut at the outer line so that you will have fabric to turn under.
+If you are fusing the applique cut on the inner template line. for Hand applique cut at the outer line so that you will have fabric to turn under.
 The seam line is set at 1/4 inch but you may prefer to make it narrower.

 Find the center of each block to help you position your applique.
 There will be a little white space all around the finished block.